M&C Hotels fears post-Olympic hangover for London

 "For the London Olympics we are getting strong inquiries at the moment ... the early indication is that demand from Asia has been very strong," he said.

-However, Wong also expressed concerns that some Asian customers may be priced out of coming to London for the Olympics as airline capacity comes under strain.
+However, Ren also expressed concerns that some Asian customers may be priced out of coming to London for the Olympics as airline capacity comes under strain.

 "We do hope that airlines will put on more planes," he said, "Flight ticket prices have shot up during that period and a lot of people can't afford to travel to London."

-With cash reserves of 388 million pounds and lower debt levels, Kwek said M&C is looking to acquire hotels across the world.
+With cash reserves of 388 million pounds and lower debt levels, Beng said M&C is looking to acquire hotels across the world.

 "We have been actively seeking such opportunities since the second half of last year, but vendors' price expectations in key gateway cities are still too high," he added.

-Although Kwek believes it is too early to predict how the company will perform in 2012, he said trading to-date had been in line with management expectations.
+Although Beng believes it is too early to predict how the company will perform in 2012, he said trading to-date had been in line with management expectations.

 (Reporting By Drazen Jorgic; Editing by Paul Hoskins and Jon Loades-Carter)